comp423-25s/comp423-25s.github.io/docs/resources/exercises/ex01-api-design.md

 # EX01.
 API Design and Implementation

+## Breakdown of Parts

+Part 1.
+You only need to implement the route decorators and function signatures, *NOT* the actual implementation of the API.

+Part 2.
+You wll implement the API.

 ## App Overview: The Pastebin + URL Shortener

 In this lab, you and a partner will collaborate to design and implement a service that combines: